 First: Of course, you dope!
 You want one less dead or dying dog by the side of a road?
-That dead or dying dog that depresses you so much?
-It’s simple: You take the stray to a damn shelter!
+That dead or dying dog that angers and disgusts you so much?
+It’s simple: You take the stray to a shelter!

-But then my mind stepped into some darkness: Okay.
+But then my mind crawled into dark place: Okay.
 She’s playing me.
-She knows that I know I’ll be the last to see this poor animal delivered to the concrete, chain-link, dankness, cacophony, and―let’s face it, given all the stray dogs around here―the high probability of the euthanizing table of a southern New Mexico animal shelter.
+She knows that I know I’ll be nearly the last to see this poor animal facing concrete, chain-link, dankness, clamor, and―let’s face it, given all the stray dogs around here―the euthanizing table.
 And that I’ll give in!

-Of course she doesn’t want to be a part of it―for the very reasons you just enumerated.
+But I backed out of that and took a breath: Of course she doesn’t want to be a part of it, for the very reasons you just imagined.
 Now, do you?
-You who love this fabulous new home in the desert, largely made possible by her.
-You who loved that blue belton when you were a teenager.
-You who now have half an acre of private property and miles of fields and desert.
-You who recall that photo of Steinbeck at his typewriter―with a dog at his side.
+You, who love this fabulous new home, largely made possible by her.
+You, who now have half an acre of private property, miles of fields and desert, and loads of peace and quiet.
+You, who loved that blue belton English setter when you were a kid.
+You, who recall that photo of the great Steinbeck at his typewriter . . . with a dog at his side.

 Do YOU?
 Step outside yourself for just this once.
 She would enjoy a dog.
 You might, too.

 Within minutes, he was seated beside me in the truck as we prepared to go to the IGA for several cans of food.

 Obviously unused to the luxury of motorized travel, Buddy vomited some water en route to the supermarket, but I didn’t care.
 And I’d forgotten how easily dogs let go of things that don’t agree with them.